cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 With the development of enterprise digitization, the number of enterprise IoT devices, virtualized Cloud software inventory components (e.g., virtual firewall), and network hardware inventory (e.g., switches or routers) also increases.
+YANG models of various network inventories are being specified in {{IETF-IVY}} working group.
 The endpoints connected to an enterprise network lack coherent modelling and lifecycle management because different services are modelled, collected, processed, and stored separately.
 The same category of network devices (including network endpoints) may be repeatedly discovered, processed, and stored.
 Therefore, the inventory is difficult to manage when tracked in different places without formal synchronization procedures.

 Network Digital Twin management can be used as a means to ensure consistent representation and reporting of inventory component types.
 In doing so, the